-The following table summarizes, on a pro forma as adjusted basis as of June 30, 2022, the differences between existing shareholders and the new investors with respect to the number of ADSs purchased from Xiao-I, the total consideration paid and the average price per ADS paid before deducting the underwriting discounts, non-accountable expense allowance, and estimated offering expenses.
+The following table summarizes, on a pro forma as adjusted basis as of December 31, 2021, the differences between existing shareholders and the new investors with respect to the number of Ordinary Shares purchased from us, the total consideration paid and the average price per ordinary share paid before deducting the underwriting discounts, non-accountable expense allowance, and estimated offering expenses.

-Ordinary Shares purchased Total cons ideration Average price per Ordinary Average price per Over-allotment option not exercised Number Percent Amount Percent Share ADS (\$ in the ousands) Existing shareholders 22,115,592 92.09% \$ 75,622 66.11% \$ 3.42 \$ 1.14 New investors 1,900,000 7.91% 38,760 33.89% 20.40 6.80 Total 24,015,592 100.00% \$ 5 114,382 100.00% \$ 4.76 \$ 1.59 88
+y Shares hased Total cons Average price per Ordinary

+Over-allotment option not exercised Number Percent Amount Percent Share

+(\$ in thousands)

+Existing shareholders % \$ % \$

+New investors % %

+Total 100% \$ 100% \$

-Dilution to New Investors if the Offering Amount is Sold with Full Exercise of the Underwriters' Option to Purchase Additional ADSs
+Dilution to New Investors if the Offering Amount is Sold with Full Exercise of the Over-allotment Option

-After giving effect to our sale of 6,555,000 ADSs offered in this offering based on the initial public offering price of \$6.8 per ADS, after deduction of the underwriting discounts, non-accountable expense allowance, and the estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2022, would have been \$33.2 million, or \$1.37 per share, corresponding to a net tangible book value of \$0.46 per ADS, based on 24,300,592 ordinary shares outstanding as of such date.
-This represents an immediate increase in net tangible book value of \$1.66 per Ordinary Share to the existing shareholders, and an immediate dilution in net tangible book value of \$6.34 per ADS to investors purchasing ADSs in this offering.
+After giving effect to our sale of $[\bullet]$ Ordinary Shares offered in this offering based on the assumed initial public offering price of $[\bullet]$ per ordinary share, which is the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus, after deduction of the underwriting discounts, non-accountable expense allowance, and the estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2021, would have been $[\bullet]$, or $[\bullet]$ per share.
+This represents an immediate increase in net tangible book value of $[\bullet]$ per Ordinary Share to the existing shareholders, and an immediate dilution in net tangible book value of $[\bullet]$ per Ordinary Share to investors purchasing Ordinary Shares in this offering.
 The as adjusted information discussed above is illustrative only.
 The following table illustrates such dilution:

-Per Ordinary Share Per ADS Initial public offering price \$ 20.40 \$ 6.80 Net tangible book value as of June 30, 2022 \$ (0.29) \$ (0.10) As adjusted net tangible book value attributable to payments by new investors \$ 1.66 \$ 0.55 Pro forma net tangible book value immediately after this offering \$ 1.37 \$ 0.46 Amount of dilution in net tangible book value to new investors in the offering \$ 19.03 \$ 6.34
+Full Exercise of Over-Allotment Option Assumed Initial public offering price per Ordinary Share \$ Net tangible book value per Ordinary Share as of June 30, 2021 \$ As adjusted net tangible book value per Ordinary Share attributable to payments by new investors \$ Pro forma net tangible book value per Ordinary Share immediately after this offering \$ Amount of dilution in net tangible book value per Ordinary Share to new investors in the offering \$